neilpeterson/talk-terraform-workshop/10-terraform-devops/README.md

 ## Add Azure Credentials

-In order for you to run terratest integration test, you will need to provide credentials to the pipeline.
+In order for you to run Terratest integration test, you will need to provide credentials to the pipeline.

 **Service Principal**

-First, use the Azure CLI [az ad sp create-for-rback](https://docs.microsoft.com/en-us/cli/azure/ad/sp?WT.mc_id=cloudnativeterraform-github-nepeters#az-ad-sp-create-for-rbac) command to create an Azure Service Principal.
+First, use the Azure CLI [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?WT.mc_id=cloudnativeterraform-github-nepeters#az-ad-sp-create-for-rbac) command to create an Azure Service Principal.
 Take note of each value, these will be added to the pipeline.

 ```
 $ az ad sp create-for-rbac